What is the Isopod Temperature Range: Understanding Their Heating Requirements

 It is recommended to provide natural light or a low wattage bulb for a few hours a day.
 This will mimic their natural environment and provide the required light spectrum for plant growth in the enclosure.

 To ensure your isopods thrive, it is crucial to understand their heat requirements and provide them with a suitable environment.
-Consistent and stable temperatures, adequate humidity levels, and low light exposure are essential factors to consider when setting up an isopod enclosure.
+Consistent and stable temperatures, adequate humidity and moisture levels, and low light exposure are essential factors to consider when setting up an isopod enclosure.

 By following these guidelines, you can ensure your isopods remain healthy and happy.
 Any changes made to their environment, including heat, should be done gradually and monitored closely to avoid any stress or harm to your isopod pets or lab subjects.